kmalekinasab/webrtc-evaluation/README.md

 # webrtc-evaluation
-In this project i want evaluate Webrtc application (google meet) on the real world
+In this project i want evaluate Webrtc application (Google Meet and Microsoft Teams) on the real world